vaughany/moodle-tool_sdctools/readme.md

 Moodle admin tool to do minor admin tasks at South Devon College.
 Currently it does:

-* User email checking: blank emails prevent user login
+* User email checking:
+  * blank emails (prevent user login)
+  * non-SDC email addresses being used

 Has been checked against the 'Code Checker' and 'Moodle PHPDoc Check' local plugins for Moodle coding standards conformity and appropriate documentation of code.